tylerpcarter/inls161/syllabus/index.md

 The statement represents a commitment of resources to the development and maintenance of an academic environment that is open, representative, reflective and committed to the concepts of equity and fairness.

-Remember, on occasion you may have felt yourself to be a member of a minority group, picked on by a majority group.
-Here at school, you may find those roles reversed.
-Do not fall prey to the temptation to use your new majority sensibility to get back at those who may have picked on you in the past, when you were in a minority group.
+## Class conduct and expectations

+This class is not a safe space, but a brave space.
+Here you are encouraged to be your most authentic self, take intellectual chances, make mistakes.
+Our social contract in this class requires that we respect the above guidelines regarding inclusion and expand them to and beyond their boundaries.

 People are complex, intersectional beings.
 Our identities are fluid and performative.
-It is incumbent upon each of us to remember that, particularly if we come from a place of privilege.
+It is incumbent upon each of us to remember that, particularly if we come from a place of privilege which allows us to think that everyone has the same advantages and opportunities that we have.

-*Treating others as you would have them treat you is always a good rule to follow.*
+None of us are perfect.
+We all make mistakes.
+But: if you don't know what you're doing, you can't make mistakes.
+You don't have any parameters for understanding what is and isn't a mistake.
+We are learning together and that entails accepting our ignorance and working through it toward something better: knowledge.

+Think, before you speak or act, about how your words and actions affect those around you.
+Symbolic violence is real and can be committed very easily.
+It is usually not recognized as such by those committing it.
+Take care that your words and actions are not marginalizing those who find themselves regularly marginalized.
+Instead, use your words and actions to empower and avocate for each other.

+## Dinosaurs

+{% marginfigure 'dino' 'assets/img/dinosaur.png' %}
+Once you have read this syllabus in full, please <a href="mailto:john.d.martin.iii@unc.edu?subject=Dinosaur">click here</a> and email me a picture of a dinosaur.

 {% include syllabus-nav.html %}